Jondolf/bevy_transform_interpolation/README.md

 Note that the core easing logic and components are intentionally not tied to interpolation directly.
 A physics engine could implement **transform extrapolation** using velocity and the same easing functionality, supplying its own `TranslationExtrapolation` and `RotationExtrapolation` components.

-## Caveats

-- In cases where the previous or current gameplay transform are already stored separately from `Transform`, storing them in the easing states as well may be redundant.
-Although it *is* still useful for allowing `Transform` to be modified directly and for wider compatibility with the ecosystem.
-- Transform extrapolation is currently not supported as a built-in feature, as it typically requires a velocity for the prediction of the next state.
-However, it could be supported by external libraries such as physics engines in a similar way to `src/interpolation.rs`, and simply updating the `start` and `end` states differently.
-- Large angular velocities may cause visual artifacts, as the interpolation follows the shortest path.
-  A physics engine could handle this properly.

 ## License